temporalio/documentation/docs/typescript/hello-world.md

 A Workflow is defined as an async function, in its body you may set listeners for processing [Signals](/docs/concepts/signals) and responding to [Queries](/docs/concepts/queries).

-The snippet below uses `createActivityHandle` to create a function that, when called, schedules an Activity in the system.
+The snippet below uses `proxyActivities` to create a function that, when called, schedules an Activity in the system.

 `src/workflows.ts`